pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 - The playbook only installs the maas-region-api deb if the operator chooses the deb installation.
 - Once the region controller is installed, the playbook will run migrations using the configured postgresql primary instance.
 - Running on an already configured machine -- but with a new version -- should upgrade the instance.
-- The operator can override the postgres DSN variable on any machine (hence not setting maas_postgresql_primary or maas_postgresql_secondary) to use an existing PostgreSQL instance not managed by this playbook.
+- The operator can override the postgres DSN variable on any machine (hence not setting `maas_postgres_primary` or `maas_postgres_secondary`) to use an existing PostgreSQL instance not managed by this playbook.
 - Optionally, the user can install a grafana agent by setting the variable `install_metrics=true` either in the hosts or on the command line.

 `[MAAS_Region_Controller]` variables: